 - Bio-based hyperbranched cross-linker may be combined with acrylated plant oil to produce materials with very high bio-based content.

-This technology is patented with fully preserved US patent rights (issued US patent 9,187,603) and is available for licensing/partnering opportunities.
+This technology is the subject of issued US patent 9,187,603 and is available for licensing/partnering opportunities.

 Henry Nowak, Technology Manager